Camp Chef Woodwind WiFi 36

 - Powered coated steel construction with a stainless steel lid

 - Direct sear cooking area with sliding baffle

 - Electronic temperature control system

-- Non-insulated body with single layer lid
+- Non-insulated body with a single-layer lid

-- Wi-Fi Connectivity with proprietary app
+- Wi-Fi Connectivity with a proprietary app

 - Four temperature probe ports

 Full Review – Camp Chef Woodwind WiFi 36-Inch Pellet Grill

 - Large Capacity